SowmyaSajjan/HTML_CSS/README.md

 style.css: This is the stylesheet block which gives us the proper look of the webpage.

 Header styling: It consists of two “head” tags.
-We have used font-style ;Open Sans', sans-serif to style the header and we also used proper colors to make some text look                 attractive.
+We have used font-style ;Open Sans', sans-serif to style the header and also used proper colors to make some text look                 attractive.

 Navigation bar styling: It basically consists of logo styling and content styling.
 First of all we have considered the navigation bar as a flexbox and assigned the flex-                         direction to “column”.
-We have the logo desiged using   by display:block.
+The logo desiged using by display:block.
 We have used the margin:auto property to center the image.
-Then we                               considered the content of the navigation bar as a flexbox and then we have positioned it properly.
+Then have                                     considered the content of the navigation bar as a flexbox and then we have positioned it properly.